qpsolvers/qpsolvers/doc/src/quadratic-programming.rst

     - Duality gap: 0.0e+00

-You can check out [tolerances]_ for an overview of optimality conditions and why the residuals of an optimal solution will all be close to zero.
+You can check out [tolerances]_ for an overview of optimality conditions and why a solution is optimal if and only if these three residuals are zero.

+.. autoclass:: qpsolvers.solution.Solution
+   :members: